 The regeneration of the site will bring long-hidden stories to life.

-Work will start on site during summer 2024 and is expected to be complete spring 2025.
+Work is expected to start on site during summer 2025 and will complete in autumn 2025.